The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 You can take as many exposures per frame that you want.
 There is nothing preventing you from taking a double exposure, whether you intended to or not.

-The frame counter on the Lomo Lubitel 166B is a red window which will allow you to read the frame number on the back of the film protective paper on the roll of film.
+The frame counter on the Lomo Lubitel 166B is a red window.
+This allows the frame number on the back of the protective paper on the roll of film to be lined up.

-The waist-level viewfinder on the Lubitel is a square piece of ground glass with a center focusing circle.
+The Lubitel has a square waist-level viewfinder.
+It is ground glass with a center focusing circle.
 There is a pop-up loop as a focusing magnifier to make it easier to see the ground glass focus screen.

 I’m not sure of the magnification that the loop provides.
 I think it might be 2x or 3x magnification.
-While it was helpful, I still found myself zone focusing because the TLR focusing screen is not particularly bright.
+Focusing was difficult because the focusing screen was not bright enough.
+Instead I relied on zone focusing.

 I found both methods of focusing on the Lomo Lubitel 166B to be unreliable.
 I was never confident that my shot was going to be in focus.